 Do You Have a Kids Church?

 Many churches today like to separate families based on age or some other status identifier.
 One church may have Kids Church, Youth Church, Young Adult Church, Senior Citizens Church, Singles Church, etc. We strive to demonstrate the necessity of unity in our worship services, rather than dividing the family, unite them in a single worship service together seeking to grow in our love for God.

 As a Reformed congregation, we build upon the principle of the Reformation known as Sola Scriptura (meaning ‘Scripture Alone’).
 God’s Holy Word shapes all that we say and do in our offering of acceptable worship unto Him.
 We are committed to preaching systematic expository preaching of the Bible.
 This means that rather than preach about a series of topics, or using culture to shape our worship, we preach systematically through whole books of the Bible so that we can “not shrink from declaring to you the whole counsel of God.”
 (Acts 20:27 ESV)

-Why does the Pastor wear a collar and a robe?
+Why does the Pastor wear a a robe?

 The New Testament does not demand any particular vestment, or clothing to be worn by the pastor, elders or deacons.
-The clergy collar and preaching robe function to help highlight the pastor’s office as a teaching elder and to de-emphasize the individuality of the pastor.
+The preaching robe function to help highlight the pastor’s office as a teaching elder and to de-emphasize the individuality of the pastor.
 This is to help the congregation focus on what it is that the pastor is doing rather than who he is.
-Both items function like the pastor’s preaching uniform, worn specifically for the duty which he is officiating.
+The robe functions like the pastor’s preaching uniform, worn specifically for the duty which he is officiating.
 The Reformed tradition has typically adopted a plain black robe to demonstrate, as well, that the pastor has been academically trained for his role as a teaching elder.